EOSIO/eos/docs/cleos/command-reference/get/get-table.md

----
-title: "get table"
+## Description

-excerpt: "Retrieves the contents of a database table."
+Retrieves the contents of a database table
----

 ## Positional Parameters
 `contract` _TEXT_ - The contract who owns the table